Face masks are optional at this location. Keeping everyone safe and well is our top priority. We appreciate your support of our efforts. Learn more.

 Your safety and well-being are our top priorities.
 Duke Health visitation guidelines are updated based on recommendations from the CDC and our infectious disease experts.

 Please arrive 15 minutes before your appointment to allow enough time for parking, getting to the clinic, and checking in.
 Please park in the parking garage adjacent to the Eye Center.
 A covered walkway leads from the parking garage to the main building.
+Parking rates are $2 per hour, and valet parking is available for a flat fee of $9.

 A typical first appointment at the Eye Center may involve some or all of the following steps: